xlwings/xlwings/docs/converters.rst

 Converters
 ==========

-Introduced with v0.7.0, converters define how Excel Ranges and their values are being converted both when **reading** and **writing**.
+Introduced with v0.7.0, converters define how Excel Ranges and their values are being converted both during **reading** and **writing** operations.
 They also provide a consistent experience across **xlwings.Range** objects and **User Defined Functions** (UDFs).

 Converters are explicitely set with the ``as_`` argument in the ``options`` method when manipulating ``xlwings.Range`` objects or in the ``@xw.arg`` and ``@xw.ret`` decorators when using UDFs.
 If no converter is specified, the base converter is applied when reading.
-When writing, xlwings tries to apply the correct converter (if available) according to the object's type that is being written to Excel.
+When writing, xlwings will automatically apply the correct converter (if available) according to the object's type that is being written to Excel.
+If no converter is found for that type, it falls back to the base converter.

 **Syntax:**